 - All crypto apps have advanced underlying security mechanisms, which makes them as safe as possible for users.
 However, it's still important to keep an eye out for scams and store your crypto safely when you're not actively trading.

-- A crypto broker acts as an intermediary between the market and the traders, while crypto exchanges facilitate crypto transactions by mediating among traders.
+- A broker acts as an intermediary between the market and the traders, while crypto exchanges facilitate crypto transactions by mediating among traders.

 - Most crypto exchanges charge around 0% to 1.5% per trade, which means for every $1,000 you spend for crypto investment, you will end up paying up to $15 extra.